eigerco/polka-storage/pallets/market/README.md

   - Sector containing the deal expires before the deal.
   - Invalid deal state.
   - Deal is not pending.
 - `DealsTooLargeToFitIntoSector` - Sum of all of the deals piece sizes for a sector exceeds sector size.
+The sector size is based on the registered proof type.
+We currently only support registered `StackedDRG2KiBV1P1` proofs which have 2KiB sector sizes.
 - `TooManyDealsPerBlock` - Tried to activate too many deals at a given `start_block`.
 - `UnexpectedValidationError` - `publish_storage_deals`'s core logic was invoked with a broken invariant that should be called by `validate_deals`.
 Report an issue if you receive this error.
 - `DealPreconditionFailed` - Due to a programmer bug.
 Report an issue if you receive this error.